ttu/dotnet-fake-json-server/README.md

 ### GraphQL

 GraphQL implementation is experimental and supports only basic queries and mutations.
 At the moment this is a good way to compare simple GraphQL and REST queries.
+`/graphql` endpoint accepts requests with `application/graphql` or `application/json` content type.
+If the first, request body is GraphQL query string, whereas if the latter, request body is expected to be a valid JSON with parameter `query` containing the GraphQL query string.

 ```
 > POST /graphql